Saturday, February 27, 2010

 Of course, the speed of objects falling falls into the topic, so let us talk more about it!

-fall.
+~~~Around 400 years ago, the great scientist Galileo noticed that objects speed up when they fall.
 He later found out that objects of different masses but have the same shape take the same time to fall to the ground.
 He later found out that gravity pulls them down equally.

 Objects of different shapes and sizes fall at different rates...BUT....the faster something falls, the more air resistance acts on the object.
 Eventually, the air resistance acting on it becomes as strong as the gravitational force acting on it.
 When this happens, the object's speed no longer changes and is hence called terminal speed.